TamezJacob/BattleShip/README.md

   - Refactor to allow a single game-state instead of switching between two player game-states

 - Jacob
+  - Allow more colors for ships.
+  - Create a slider to lower the master volume.
+  - Try to make ship sizes more scalable by re-working the code.

 ## Description
 - Who you’re working with (you and your team members)?